elf11/elf11.github.io/about/index.md

 In my spare time you can find me hacking away, practicing Tae Kwon Do, in the gym, hiking, relaxing with friends, reading the latest news on technology, and pondering if we are going to be overthrown by AI.
+I am also spending some of my time helping high school students achieve their goals with the awesome people of the [Enroot][root] organization.

 You can find me on [Twitter][follow] or you can check out my resume [here][resume].

 [follow]: http://twitter.com/littleelf11